Tattoo Peeling 101 – Why Your Newly Inked Skin Is Flaking Off

 Today, I’m going to help you discover what’s really going on when your tattoo peels, plus give you great tips on how to deal with the itching and more.
 From start to finish, I’ll cover everything you need to know about this stage.

-When does peeling start?
+When does the peeling start?

 Regardless if you’ve been following the wash, dry, ointment routine religiously, your flaking stage may come sooner or later than others.

 For some flaking starts early at a mere two days, for others it can take up four days or even a full week to begin.

-Your epidermis is exfoliating
+Tattoo peeling means your skin epidermis is exfoliating

 Your skin is like a desert.
-It’s itchy and super dry.
+It’s itchy and super dry

 It will feel a lot like a bad sunburn, and with it often comes the annoying itching too.

-My tattoo is scabbing
+My Tattoo is also scabbing

-Relax, if you’re scabbing and you’ve followed proper tattoo aftercare it doesn’t always mean you did something wrong.
+Relax, tattoo scabbing and peeling go hand in hand.
+If you’re scabbing and you’ve followed the proper tattoo aftercare process it doesn’t always mean you did something wrong.